floriandeboissieu/simplestac/README.md

 STAC, i.e. Spatio-Temporal Asset Catalog, is a standard especially useful to present a spatio-temporal catalog of raster files, typically time series of satellite data:
 - when making a request to a remote STAC server, an ItemCollection is returned, i.e. a list of items.
-  This ItemCollection can typically be saved to json file, an efficient way to keep track of all the rasters used in a processing.
+  This ItemCollection can be saved to a json file, e.g. to keep track of all the rasters used in a processing.
 - if raster files are formated with Cloud Optimized GeoTIFF, it allows a fast extraction of sparse pixels (e.g. polygons or points) from a large remote time series.